 The liable person is the person who must pay the Council Tax bill.
-Liability for Council Tax is prescribed by Sections 4 & 6 of The Local Government Finance Act 1992.
-There is an order that is followed when determining who will be the liable person.
-It is the person at the top of the list, who comes first, then the next and so on:
+The Local Government Finance Act 1992 sets out the order which is followed when determining who will be the liable person.
+It is the person at the top of the list, or who comes first, then the next and so on:

 - A resident with a freehold interest in all or part of the dwelling